 My most unforgettable experience will be jogging around the City of London.
 Due to the fact that I stayed near The City Law School, I could jog and visit places like St. Paul’s Cathedral, London Eye, Big Ben and etc. They are all within 30-minute jogging distance.
 It is really a once-of-a-lifetime experience for me to jog pass so many well-known landmarks.

 Did you use the Pupillage Advisory Service?
-If so, was it helpful to you in terms of gaining pupillage/pupillage interviews?

 I did use the Pupillage Advisory Service although I did not apply for the pupillage in England and Wales as my plan was to go back to my home country, Malaysia and serve there.
 However, the service provided me valuable and detailed advice on how to improve on my CV.
 I successfully secured my pupillage in Malaysia as a result.